River Tech Days

 Is this a commitment to enroll at River Tech?

-No. River Tech Days is an open house with real classes — a chance to see if we're the right fit for your family.
-No pressure, no pitch.
-If you love it, we'll be glad to talk about fall enrollment.
+No. River Tech Days is three afternoons of real classes — no pressure, no pitch.
+If you love it, we’ll be glad to talk about fall enrollment.

 What is the culture like at River Tech?